Nielsen Holdings plc (NLSN)'s latest performance is not what we had anticipated

 Nielsen Holdings plc (NLSN) Performance Highlights and Predictions

-In the latest quarterly report, which was put into the public domain on 6/29/2022, the organization reported $0.46 earnings per share (EPS), higher than consensus estimate (set at $0.42) by $0.04.
+As on 6/29/2022, Multinational firm has announced its last quarter scores, in which it reported $0.46 earnings per share (EPS) for the period topping the consensus outlook (set at $0.42) by $0.04.
+This company achieved a net margin of +15.74 while generating a return on equity of 20.54.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.51 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 187.10% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 5.30% during the next five years compared to 1.90% growth over the previous five years of trading.